 City Tour “Hotel Cabo De Hornos”

-Imagine that from here, 250 km to the north is the city of Puerto Natales and the gateway to Torres del Paine.
-316 km to the east, crossing the waters of the Strait of Magellan, is the city of Porvenir in Tierra del Fuego.
-To the west you are stepping on the shores of the Pacific Ocean and 1,250 km to the south awaits the Antarctic continent.
+Upon stepping out of our Hotel you will find yourself at Punta Arenas’ kilometer zero, a central point and ideal start to a promising tour of the city.
+Imagine that from here, 250 km to the north is the city of Puerto Natales and the gateway to Torres del Paine; 316 km to the east, crossing the waters of the Strait of Magellan, is the city of Porvenir in Tierra del Fuego.
+To the west you will be stepping on the shores of the Pacific Ocean and 1,250 km to the south, the Antarctic continent awaits.
+Now that you are at the southern end of the planet, we are happy to invite you to take a stroll through the city, marvelling at the following 12 stops that you cannot miss.

 Benjamín Muñoz Gamero Square

-The buildings surrounding the Benjamín Muñoz Gamero Square
+Architectural tapestry surrounding Benjamín Muñoz Gamero Square

 Braun Menéndez Regional Museum